 The path between age and performance is supported, as the t-statistics of the path coefficient for the relationship between age and performance is significant and positive.
 These values reveal that younger owners/managers perform better than their older counterparts.
-The finding is in consonance with that of Sinha (1996) and Coleman (2002), who reported that younger owners/managers are less risk-averse than their older counterparts and therefore, perform better than older owners/managers.
-Roberts-Lombard and Chiliya (2012) proposed that the current educational curriculum has entrepreneurship inculcated in it so it is not surprising for younger owners/managers to perform better than older owners/managers since they have more of the knowledge and skills needed to access finance through their higher educational levels.
+The finding is in consonance with perform better than their older counterparts.
+The finding is in consonance with that of Sinha (1996) and Coleman (2002), who reported that younger that of Sinha (1996) and Coleman (2002), who reported that younger owners/managers are less risk-averse than their older counterparts and therefore, perform better than older owners/managers.
+Roberts-Lombard and Chiliya (2012) proposed that the current educational curriculum has chiliya (2012) proposed that the current educational curriculum has owners/managers to perform better than older owners/managers since they owners/managers to perform better than older owners/managers finance through their have more of the knowledge and skills needed to access finance through their higher educational levels.
 The path coefficient for the relationship between education and performance is not significant.
 Education has no significant influence on performance.
 This may be due to the fact that a large number of respondents have a reasonable level of education - high school and above.
-The finding was surprising given that past research indicates that higher education is associated with higher business performance (Bates, 1997; Mitra & Matlay, 2004; Parker, 2004).
+The finding was 192 surprising given that past research indicates that higher education is associated with higher business performance (Bates, 1997; Mitra & Matlay, 2004; Parker, 2004).
 Nevertheless, it is consistent with the suggestion of Panpiamrat (2005) that the performance of SMEs does not depend on the educational level of owners/managers.
 He pointed out that owners/managers need to have knowledge that enables them to understand their businesses.
-This knowledge cannot be gained only from formal education but also from training on-the-job.
-Thus, irrespective of their educational levels, owners/managers have to seek practical knowledge relevant to their businesses by continuously reading and listening to experts, attending seminars and learning from other people's experiences.
+This knowledge cannot be gained only from formal education but also from training on-thejob.
+Thus, irrespective of their educational levels, owners/managers have to seek practical knowledge relevant to their businesses by continuously reading and listening to experts, attending seminars and learning from other people's

-The relationship between experience and performance is not supported, as the t-value of the relationship between experience and performance is not significant.
+The relationship between experience and performance is not experiences. supported, as the t-value of the relationship between experience and performance is not significant.
 Mazzarol, Volery, Doss and Thein (1999) and Bosma et al. (2004) reported that experience has a significant effect on performance, but this finding was not significant in this study.
 The potential explanation for this is that the number of years that owners/managers have operated their businesses may not be the only type of experience needed to enhance their business performance.
 Findings from this study shows that 40 percent of the owners/managers have owned and managed their business for not more than 5 years.
 Jovanovich (1982) finds that while smaller and younger businesses grow faster than larger and older businesses, smaller and newer businesses on the other hand are less likely to survive than larger and older businesses because its owners are not experienced.